tantovanwijhe/tantovanwijhe/README.md

 ### Hi there 👋

-- ♍︎ I’m an Introvert who loves to dive deep into gadgets, sports, and psychology.
+- ♍︎ I’m an Introvert who loves gadgets, sports, and psychology.
-- 🖌 I’m Software Developer Trainee.
+- 🖌 I’m Junior Software Engineer.
 - 🏎 Ask me about Formula 1 and I will answer like an encyclopedia.
 - 📫 How to reach me: https://www.linkedin.com/in/tantovanwijhe/